Camp Firefly Sisters, Chapters 1-5

 Mckenna placed her hand on my upper back, similar to the manner in which Gwen led me towards the school, and began walking me towards the bus.
 Was it some counselor gesture they had, where such a hand placement was simple and appropriate when it came to guiding girls where they needed to go?
 I didn’t have much time to think about it, as Mckenna corrected me, “You’re a camper, sis.
 Or a Firefly, if you prefer.
 This can be the camp experience you never had!
 You’re welcome.”

 We were nearing the bus for the older campers, which didn’t have much of a line now.
 “I’m not a camper!”
 I insisted.
 It was such an absurd concept.
 “Seriously, Mckenna.
 What’s going on?”
 If this was some form of hazing, she and the rest of the counselors were rather synced up and all had a decent poker face.
-But that didn’t change the fact that I had just turned eighteen, and was doing this as a summer job; I was way too old to go to camp.
+But that didn’t change the fact that I had just turned seventeen, and was doing this as a summer job; I was way too old to go to camp.

-Rolling her eyes, somewhat copying my reaction from a minute ago, she said, “You’re basically the same size you were when you were thirteen, which is the age I put down on your registration form.
+Rolling her eyes, somewhat copying my reaction from a minute ago, she said, “You’re basically the same size you were when you were twelve, which is the age I put down on your registration form.
 Seriously, Maddie.
 I’m not messing with you; not about this, anyway.
 Come on, it’ll be great.
 You can get some much needed sunshine and exercise, and see that cute boy along the way.”

 I didn’t know if I was more shocked or offended.
-Thirteen?!
+Twelve?!
 I did not look that young.
 Obviously I was a little short and petite, but I was still a high school girl.
 Not even my current get-up was enough to visibly shave that many years away.
 Right?
 Except for the fact that several counselors had mistaken me for the camper Mckenna had apparently registered me as.

 Stopping in my tracks a few feet from the bus, and pivoting so Mckenna couldn’t keep nudging me forward, I crossed my arms in annoyance.
 I’m not sure I’d ever get used to looking up at my younger sister, especially when we were face to face.
 “Please tell me you’re kidding.”